Connect

 You need to work harder to maintain balance while running on sand, making it more difficult to maintain speed during sprints.
 As a result, you use more energy than usual to maintain balance, which helps build muscle strength in your legs and hips.

-6. Tuck jumps on The Beach
+5. Tuck jumps on The Beach

 Tuck jumps are a plyometric exercise that strengthens the lower body.
 It’s great to perform them on the sand, especially for those with sensitive knees.
-Make sure to give these a try if you wish to increase your jumping.
+Make sure to give these a try if you wish to increase your vertical.

 To do the workout stand with your feet shoulder-width apart, knees slightly bent, and arms at your side.
 Then jump up as high as possible while bringing your knees to your chest and arms tucked.
 Land softly on your feet and repeat for the desired number of repetitions.